Major restaurant chains commit to eliminating ‘forever chemicals’

 Nathan’s Famous hot dogs had products with some of the highest levels of these chemicals in paper bags used for sides.
 Other food wrappers with particularly high levels included a paper bag for French toast sticks or cookies at Burger King, a paper bag for cookies at Arby’s, and a wrapper for a sandwich wrap at Chick fil-A.

 Arby’s has very few packaging materials with PFAS, said spokeswoman Rachel Russell, and is on track to have all PFAS removed from packaging products by the end of this year.
+Nathan’s completed a package design partly to reduce PFAS, said Phil McCann, vice president of marketing.
+The full transition will be completed by December, he added.

 Chick-fil-A has been working on eliminating these chemicals since 2018, spokeswoman Chelsea Lee said.